ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Ensure fields are HTML decoded before sending to MailChimp.
+- Ensure fields are HTML decoded before sending to Mailchimp.
 - Better OptimizePress compatibility.
 - Show all address-type fields as required when form contains 1 or more fields of the same address group.